mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
 - **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-- **Build Reliability:** SAGE-AI can analyze the build logs and identify patterns that lead to successful or failed builds.
-It can suggest optimizations to improve build reliability, such as identifying dependencies that frequently cause build failures or recommending changes to the build configuration.
+- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that might indicate build reliability issues.
+It can suggest optimizations and provide predictive insights to prevent future build failures.
-- **Predictive Maintenance:** AI can predict potential build issues based on historical data and current changes, allowing for proactive maintenance.
+- **Recommendations:** Implement automated tests and continuous integration (CI) pipelines to catch build issues early.
+Use SAGE-AI to monitor build logs and provide real-time alerts for any deviations from the norm.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**AI Help in Identifying and Fixing Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago"
+- **Recent Bug Fixes:** $(git log --since="

 ---